angus-dolan/sem-group-5/use-cases/use-case-2.md

 ### Preconditions

-Database contains population data on the given continent.
+Database contains population data on the given continent, its countries and their capital cities.

 ### Success End Condition